jcsilva/docker-kaldi-gstreamer-server/README.md

  /opt/start.sh -y /opt/models/nnet2.yaml
 ```

 You will see that 2 .log files (worker.log and master.log) will be created at /opt of your containter.
-If everything goes ok, you will see some lines indicating that there is a woker available.
+If everything goes ok, you will see some lines indicating that there is a worker available.
 In this case, you can go back to your host machine (`Ctrl+P and Ctrl+Q` on the container).
 Your ASR service will be listening on port 8080.

 For stopping the servers, you may execute the following command inside your container:
 ```
  /opt/stop.sh
 ```

-* Instantiate a woker server and connect it to a remote master:
+* Instantiate a worker server and connect it to a remote master:

 Assuming that your kaldi models are located at /home/models on your host machine, create a container: